naitikwrk/react-code-interview/README.md

 # React Code Interview

-Please go through all the instructions carefully before beginning to code.
+Please go through all the instructions carefully before beginning to write code.

 ## Some pointers